Eugène Grasset

 What is Eugène Grasset known for?

 Eugène Grasset is known for his poster art and graphic design.
-He designed the poster for Jeanne d’Arc starring Sarah Bernhardt, as well as the logo of the female sower used on the Larousse dictionary.Who was Eugène Grasset?
+He designed the poster for Jeanne d’Arc starring Sarah Bernhardt, as well as the logo of the female sower used on the Larousse dictionary.What is Eugène Grasset's most famous work?

 Sources